-From this heuristic discussion it follows that DCRS framework have the capability to describe quantum interference experiments: a quantum system will pass all the possibilities at the same external time $\tau$ .
-In the next we explain how this can be reconcile with the measurement of observable quantities.
+From this heuristic discussion it follows that DCRS framework have the capability to describe quantum interference phenomena: a quantum system will pass all the possibilities at the same external time $\tau$ .
+In the next we explain how this can be reconciled with the measurement of observable quantities.

 Measurements in DCRS framework and interpretation of the quantum wave function.
 In DCRS framework arises a natural mechanism for the quantum measurement process as follows.
 In order to allow the possibility of phenomenological measurability by an external observer, a DCRS must be in a measurable state.
-By this we mean a stable enough state such that an external system can properly act on it in a interaction that should determine the outcome of a measurement.
-Thus, it is natural to identify these stable states with the equilibrium state reached by the fundamental system by the $U_t$ evolution.
-If this is the case, any physical system has a definite value of the corresponding observable before the measurement is done: there is not reduction of the state.
+By this we mean a state stable enough such that an external system can properly act on it in a interaction that should determine the outcome of a measurement.
+Thus, it is natural to identify these stable states with the equilibrium state reached by the DCRS by the $U_t$ evolution.
+As a consequence, any physical system has a definite value of the corresponding observable before the measurement is done: there is not the quantum instantaneous reduction of the quantum state.
 Instead, the $U_t$ evolution provides, after a finite internal evolution time a state with all the possible physical measurable properties well defined.
 The measurement could be fast von Neumann type or could be adiabatic (protective type) [4].
+Furthermore, all possible classical observables have a definite value in a measurable state.
+The way to avoid the no-go Kochen-Specker's theorem, is just note that while the theorem is applicable to states $\psi \in \mathcal{H}1$ , that is, to states before the $U_t$ reaches the equilibrium, it is not applicable to measurable states.
+Moreover, the theorem shows the existence of particular states $\Upsilon$ that are not valuable, there are classical observables that do not have a definite value on such states.
+Measurable states are valuable.

-When this measurement mechanism is applied to quantum interference as in the two slit experiment, one concludes that the state $\psi$ evolves in the internal time to a state that has a definite measurable location in space-time before the measurement of position is done has a definite speed simultaneously with the location, before any speed measurement is done.
-Therefore, if we use a detector to localize the particle just after the slits, the system will appear as localized and it will be possible to assign a slit position through which the system passes.
-The probabilities to measure the position near the slit A is $c^2 |\psi_A|^2$ evaluated near the slit A and similarly for the slit B. This measurement must be necessarily protective.
+When this measurement mechanism is applied to quantum interference as in the two slit experiment, one concludes that the state $\psi$ evolves in the internal time to a state that has a definite measurable location in space-time before the measurement of position is done and has a definite speed simultaneously with the location, before any speed measurement is done.
+Therefore, if we use a detector to localize the particle just after the slits, the system will appear as localized and it will be possible to assign a slit position through which the system passed.
+The probabilities to measure the position near the slit A is $c^2 |\psi_A|^2$ evaluated near the slit A and similarly for the slit B. In DCRS, this measurement can be a protective measurement.
 On the other hand, in the picture of the system as a DCRS previously to reach the equilibrium state, the system has passed through both slits A and B at the same external time.
 This is the effect of the $U_t$ dynamics in the ergodic regime: the quantum system when it is parameterized only by the external time $\tau$ can be spread.